Point of Rocks, Maryland: Flooding

 Older portions of the town are on the Potomac River floodplain and have been repeatedly inundated.
 An ongoing Federal Emergency Management Agency program to reduce flood insurance payouts has resulted in the purchase and demolition of a large portion of structures on the lowest-lying properties.

 Geography

 Point of Rocks is located in southern Frederick County, on the north bank of the Potomac River, and is bordered to the west by U.S. Route 15, which here runs along the eastern base of Catoctin Mountain.
-Via US 15 it is 13 mi north to Frederick, the county seat, and 12 mi south across the Potomac River to Leesburg, Virginia.
+Via US 15 it is 13 mi north to Frederick, the county seat, and 12 mi south across the Potomac River to Leesburg, Virginia, and onwards to Washington Dulles Airport (IAD) which is the nearest major airport to Point of Rocks.

+Other close settlements to Point of Rocks include nearby Adamstown, and Lucketts, VA which are both 5 mi away to the east and south, respectively.

 Maryland Route 28 leads east from Point of Rocks through rural Frederick County and Montgomery County 29 mi to Rockville.
 According to the U.S. Census Bureau, Point of Rocks has a total area of 2.85 sqkm, all land.